cathalgking/SpatialPath/SpatialPath_Notes.md

 ### 6. Merge GSVA output to spatial object and visualise results.

 After running the GSVA R script, there will be a csv file containing an activity pathway score for each Visium spot.
 An example of this data table looks like the below.
+This table might have been cleaned up a little for example with the names of the pathways.

 <img width="817" alt="Screenshot 2024-01-18 at 9 37 26 am" src="https://github.com/cathalgking/SpatialPath/assets/32261323/47369dec-6780-47b3-8607-7610187f887d">